UK Medical School Rankings for 2025 are now out, so which are the best medical schools in the UK?

 - University of Nottingham

-UCLAN takes the bottom spot on both lists with Buckingham being the only other to appear on both.
+UCLAN and Aston take the bottom spots on the two tables, with only two shared entries between them.
 It’s worth noting that, especially with the Complete University Guide’s scoring system, none of these universities score particularly poorly.
 While they may not be exceptional in many areas, the education provided at these medical schools is of a high standard and will give you the best chance of employment afterwards.
-As we said before, these medical schools aren’t bad, they just had some truly exceptional competition.
+As we said before, these medical schools aren’t bad; they just had some truly exceptional competition.

 We know the rankings featured in each table individually, but how do the results looked when considering both tables?